Faraja17/qr-challenge/README.md

 ## My process

-At first, I felt frustrated when the divs I had created wouldn't move, but then I remembered to set the white one to display: in-line block.
+At first, I felt frustrated when the divs I had created wouldn't move, but then I remembered to set the white one to display: inline-block.
 Things quickly began to fall into place after I figured that out.
 Wow, I just looked at my repository history.
 It says I uploaded the files 2 hours ago.
 I didn't realize that I've been working on this for so long.
 I would've guessed 1 hour.
 And I'm only part of the way done at this point.
 I have completed the mobile version.
 I still need to do the desktop version.
 I'll save that for another time, upload another screenshot, and  write an update here once it is done.

 The next day--Okay, that was quick.
 I used the code below to make it responsive for desktop view.